dutradda/apidaora/README.md

 ## Key Features

-- Declare request object as @dataclass:
+- Declare request objects as @jsondaora (can be TypedDict or @dataclass):
     + `PathArgs` for values on path
     + `Query` for values on query string
     + `Headers` for values on headers
     + `Body` for values on body

-- Declare response object as @dataclass:
+- Declare response objects as @jsondaora (can be TypedDict or @dataclass):
     + `Headers` for values on headers
     + `Body` for values on body